xychcz/S3Fit/manuals/full_parameter_list.md

    Fluxes and measurement errors in each band.
 - `phot_trans_dir` (string) \
    Directory of files of the transmission curves.
+> [!TIP]
+> The above four parameters are only necessary if a simultaneous fitting of spectrum and photometric-SED is required.
+> S<sup>3</sup>Fit will run in a pure-spectral fitting mode if these parameters are set to `None` (default).
 - `phot_fluxunit` (string, optional) \
    Flux unit of `phot_flux_b` and `phot_ferr_b`, can be `'mJy'` (default) and `'erg/s/cm2/AA'`.
    If the input data is in unit of 'mJy', they will be converted to 'erg/s/cm2/AA' before the fitting.